cpeikert/Lol/README.md

-This branch (cached-hints) is a fork of master.
-Relative to master, this branch separates key-switch hints from the function that applies them in SHE, which allows us to serialize the hints for reuse of precomputation.
+This branch (master) was previously known as 'split-packages'.
+The main problem preventing us from creating a new Hackage release based on this branch is that microbenchmark performance is severely degraded relative to the fast-microbenechmarks branch.

 --------------------------------------------------------------------------------